BioBoost/embedded_systems_course/the_linux_kernel.md

 ### Cross-compiler

+[NOTE] This is already part of the compiling_makefiles.md chapter.

 Next we need to setup the cross-compiler so we can use our development machine to build programs for an ARM architecture.

 Luckely a cross-compiler is readily available.
 All we need to do is clone it.